williamvds/uni/osc/lectures.md

   - Preemptive
   - Schedules processes by priority (saved in process control block)
   - Jobs of same priority run in Round Robin fashion
-  - Pro: Can prioritise I/O bound jobs
+  - __Pro__: Can prioritise I/O bound jobs
-  - Con: Low priority processes may be starved (if process priorities do not change)
+  - __Con__: Low priority processes may be starved (if process priorities do not change)

 ## Multi-level feedback queues
 - Multiple queues, for each priority level
 - Different scheduling algorithm(s) can be used for individual queues
 - Jobs can move between queues - migration policy between queues:
   - Lower priority queue if too much CPU time is used - prioritise I/O and interactive processes
   - Higher priority queue to prevent starvation and avoid inversion of control

-> Inversion of control/priority inversion: Where a high priority process is overwhelmed by lower
+> Inversion of control/priority inversion: Where a high priority process is
-> priority ones because they are using the same resources)
+> overwhelmed by lower priority ones because they are using the same resources

 - Are highly configurable and offer significant flexibility

 ### Characteristics
-- Number of queues
+- Have a certain number of queues
-- Scheduling algorithms used for individual queues
+- Scheduling algorithms are used for individual queues
-- Migration policy between queues
+- Have a migration policy between queues
-- Initial access to queues
+- Policy for initial access to queues

 ### Case study: Windows 7
 - Interactive system